-- Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur as a result of this proposal?
+- What kinds of energy conservation features are included in the plans of this proposal?
+List other proposed measures to reduce or control energy impacts, if any: The proposal does not relate to a specific action.
+Future projects will be evaluated at the project level and any project impacts will be conditioned at that time. - Environmental health - Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur as a result of this proposal?
 If so, describe.
 As a non-project action, the proposal is not expected to cause environmental health hazards.
-Use of any hazardous materials on a project-by-project basis would be subject to the requirements of federal and state law.

-- Describe any known or possible contamination at the site from present or past uses.
+Use of any hazardous materials on a project-by-project basis would be subject to the requirements of federal and state law. - Describe any known or possible contamination at the site from present or past uses.
 No special emergency services are required for this non-project action.
-The need for future project-specific emergency services to serve new development would be made on a case-by-case basis.

-- Describe existing hazardous chemicals/conditions that might affect project development and design.
+The need for future project-specific emergency services to serve new development would be made on a case-by-case basis. - Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
 Not Applicable. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
 Not Applicable. - Describe special emergency services that might be required.
-Not Applicable. - Proposed measures to reduce or control environmental health hazards, if any: The proposal is to update the City's Tree regulations contained in chapter 16.14 of LFP municipal code are intended to protect and improve those areas where trees are present as defined within the chapter. - Noise - What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+Not Applicable. - Proposed measures to reduce or control environmental health hazards, if any: The proposal is to update the City's Tree regulations contained in chapter 16.14 of LFP municipal code. - Noise - What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
 Not Applicable. - What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.
-Not Applicable. - Proposed measures to reduce or control noise impacts, if any: Not Applicable. - Land and shoreline use - What is the current use of the site and adjacent properties?
+Not Applicable. - Proposed measures to reduce or control noise impacts, if any: Not Applicable.

+- Land and shoreline use

+- What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.

 Land use varies throughout the City, and includes single family residential, multi-family residential, neighborhood business, corridor mixed-use, mixed-use town center, recreation and open space areas.
-Some land is currently vacant and undeveloped. - Has the project site been used as working farmlands or working forest lands?
+Some land is currently vacant and undeveloped.

+- Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

-The City does not contain any designated agricultural areas. - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: Not Applicable.
+The City does not contain any designated agricultural areas.

+- Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: